asemshaath/Calculator/README.md

 ### Steps ###
 1) Clone this repo
-2) Copy all .java files and the symbol image into you IDE
+2) Copy all .java files and the symbol image into your IDE
 3) Run CalculatorLauncher.java

 # Testing #